-When it comes to location, the highest average paycheck ($120K per year) can be spotted in San Francisco, Calif.; Santa Clara, Calif. ($94K), Tucson, Ariz. (about $88K), and Houston, Texas (around $83K) are the next top-paying cities.
-Approaching the lower end of the pay scale (at $62K) is Sherman, Texas.
-By state, the highest pay levels are found in Indiana, where the average Texas Instruments, Inc. employee makes approximately $135K annually.
+When it comes to location, the highest average paycheck ($131K per year) can be spotted in Plano, Texas; San Francisco, Calif. ($120K), Santa Clara, Calif. ($93K), and Tucson, Ariz. (about $87K) are the next top-paying cities.
+Sherman, Texas is one of the lowest-paid cities, with earnings averaging approximately $62K.
+By state, the highest compensation levels appear in Indiana, where the average salary is around $135K annually.

 Years of Experience

 For those who claim five to nine years of work experience, pay on average amounts to about $84K per year.
 The largest slice of the Texas Instruments, Inc. workforce (33 percent) has been working for one to four years and earns, on average, $79K annually.

 Analog and Mixed Signal Design Engineers are the best paid with the average salary hovering at $103K per year; Electrical Engineers, Software Engineers, and Embedded Software Engineers also rank near the top of the list, pulling in $86K, around $84K, and approximately $83K, respectively.
 Earning only $79K on average, Test Engineers make less than most people in the company.